 - If you work more than 80 hours a month as an employee or worker (ordinary social security contributions)

 - If you work as a self-employed person in your main profession or as a self-employed person where social security contributions apply as for a main profession.

-- If you receive a social security benefit resulting from a scheme relating to sickness, invalidity, accidents at work, occupational diseases, unemployment or a career break.
+- If you receive a social security benefit resulting from a scheme relating to sickness, invalidity, unemployment or a career break.

 Does your child receive a living wage or compensation for voluntary work?
 This does not negate their entitlement to Child Benefit.

 If, during this period, your son or daughter is volunteering or doing an internship or an unrecognised training course abroad, they are only entitled to a Growth Package if you can provide a certificate from the volunteer organisation concerned and the National Employment Office (RVA) or VDAB.
 This certificate must show that the period abroad counts as a vocational development phase.